 Under the proper conditions, park visitors can enjoy ice fishing and cross-country skiing.

 - Pioneer Village features 15 historic buildings depicting life in the early 1800s and seasonal programming.

 - Playground equipment is offered at some day-use areas of the park

 History & Natural Features

-Many of these Native American villages were located along an ancient trail, part of which follows the ridgeline on the eastern side of the Caesar Creek valley.
-The trail, named Bullskin Trace, was used by settlers in the early 1800s.
+Bullskin Trace, now Xenia State Road, follows the ridgeline on the eastern side of the Caesar Creek Valley.
+In 1807, the trail was designated the first state road in Ohio, taking on its current name.
 Later, the trail became part of the Underground Railroad used by runaway slaves to reach safe houses operated by Quakers in the area.

-The Caesar Creek valley was impounded in 1978 by the U.S. Army Corps of Engineers to assist with flood control in the Little Miami River watershed.
+In 1978, the Caesar Creek valley was impounded by the U.S. Army Corps of Engineers to assist with flood control in the Little Miami River watershed.
 The 4,700-acre park and adjacent 2,500-acre wildlife area were dedicated that year.

 The park area sits astride the crest of the Cincinnati Arch, a gentle upward fold in the bedrock layers caused by an ancient upheaval.
 Some of the oldest rocks in Ohio are exposed, with sedimentary limestones and shales showing evidence of a sea that once covered the state hundreds of millions of years ago.
 The park's excellent fossil finds give testimony to the life of this long vanished body of water.

 The forests of the area are comprised of over 65 species of plants.
 Several major communities thrive in the area.
 A northern flood plain forest is found in the valley, while mixed associations of oak-hickory and beech-maple woodlands clothe the ridges and hillsides.
 Red-tail hawk, white-tail deer, raccoon, red fox, and box turtle make the park their home.